symfony/symfony-docs/components/phpunit_bridge.rst

 .. include:: /components/require_autoload.rst.inc

-If you plan to :ref:`write-assertions-about-deprecations`_ and use the regular PHPUnit script (not the modified PHPUnit script provided by Symfony), then you must register a new `test listener`_ called ``SymfonyTestsListener``:
+If you plan to :ref:`write-assertions-about-deprecations` and use the regular PHPUnit script (not the modified PHPUnit script provided by Symfony), you have to register a new `test listener`_ called ``SymfonyTestsListener``:

 .. code-block:: xml